stattlab/atomistic-scale-simulations/molecular-models-and-interactions/short-ranged-potentials.md

 It is worth mentioning that the L-J potentials has been used to study dynamics in super-cooled liquids, in an effort to understand glass transitions, to study packing of hard-spheres of varying radii, and many other situations.
 Regarding L-J, as well as many of those to follow, there is a nice review of classical systems if interested (see, Caccamo, "Integral Equation Theory Description of Phase Equilibria in Classical Fluids," Physics Reports 274, 1 (1996)).

-LJ is by far the most wildely used intramolecular potential.
+LJ is by far the most widely used intremolecular potential.
 We will focus is on the Lennard-Jones (LJ) potential due to its common use.

 ```{tip}
 Once of the reasons why the LJ potential is so popular, is that one can re-use the $ \left( \frac{\sigma}{r} \right)^6$ term by squaring it - thus reducing computational cost.
 This is much less important with improved hardware.